-HARPs were used to detect marine mammal sounds and characterize anthropogenic sounds and ambient noise in the SOCAL area.
+HARPs were used to record the low-frequency ambient soundscape as well as marine mammal and anthropogenic sounds in the SOCAL area.
 HARPs can autonomously record underwater sounds from 10 Hz up to 160 kHz and are capable of approximately 300 days of continuous data storage.
-The HARPs were deployed in a seafloor mooring configuration with the hydrophones suspended 10 m above the seafloor.
-Each HARP is calibrated in the laboratory to provide a quantitative analysis of the received sound field.
+The HARPs were deployed in a seafloor mooring configuration with the hydrophones suspended at least 10 m above the seafloor.
+Each HARP hydrophone is calibrated in the laboratory to provide a quantitative analysis of the received sound field.
 Representative data loggers and hydrophones were also calibrated at the Navy's Transducer Evaluation Center facility to verify the laboratory calibrations (Wiggins and Hildebrand, 2007).